azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-aci-cosmosdb/index.md

 az bicep decompile-params --file parameters_DB.json
 ```

 After running above command a new file called `parameters_DB.bicepparam` is created for us.
-Great now let's update some manual settings.
+Great now let's update some settings here.

-Set the `Using ''` to your newly created bicep template with DB parameters set.
+Replace the `Using ''` to your newly created bicep template with DB parameters set.

 ```
 Using 'template_custom_DB.bicep'